-As well as the need to keep people safe during the COVID-19 pandemic taking priority, the provider and staff had worked hard to develop good leadership.
+The provider and staff had worked hard to develop good leadership.
 Quality monitoring systems had been embedded and morale was good amongst the staff team.
+We spoke at length with the management of the service about their ongoing plans for Windermere House.
+They gave us assurances and described positive plans as to how they wished to develop and advance the service over time and when occupancy levels increased

 We received positive feedback in relation to the care people received and how the service was run.
-One person told us, "They look after me well.
-I forget things and they always tell me what I need to do.
-I'm happy here."
+One person told us, "I'm happy here, they're a good bunch.
+I get to do the things that I want."
+A relative added, "I can't fault the care, I think they are brilliant."